jessicakzhang/jessicakzhang.github.io/_pages/projects/tree_income_visualization.md

 import pandas as pd
 ```

 Then, we download the necessary data.
 From Google Earth Engine (https://earthengine.google.com/), I was able to download a GeoJSON file of the zip codes in Arizona and the mean tree cover per zip code.
 From the Census Bureau (https://data.census.gov/cedsci/), I downloaded a CSV table of household income information for Arizona zip codes.
-To only use the data for zip codes in Maricopa county, I also downloaded a text file of the zip codes and their corresponding county location from the Census Bureau.I stored the location of these files shown below:
+To only use the data for zip codes in Maricopa county, I also downloaded a text file of the zip codes and their corresponding county location from the Census Bureau.
+I stored the location of these files shown below:

 ```python
 path = "/Users/jessicazhang/Tree_vis/"